greenelab/deep-review/manuscript.md

 Currently, these methods are enticing but do not necessarily outperform classic approaches by a large margin.
 The neural fingerprints [@Oe573FaL] were narrowly beaten by regression using traditional circular fingerprints on a drug efficacy prediction task but were superior for predicting solubility or photovoltaic efficiency.
 In the original study, graph convolutions [@145os4Y6t] performed comparably to a multi-task network using standard fingerprints and slightly better than the neural fingerprints [@Oe573FaL] on the drug efficacy task but were slightly worse than the influence-relevance voter method on an HIV dataset [@cjj5vT3H].
-Broader recent benchmarking has shown that relative merits of these methods depends on the dataset and cross validation strategy [@16OPHvAij], though evaluation often uses auROC (area under the receiver operating characteristic curve), which has limited utility due to the large class imbalance (see Discussion).
+Broader recent benchmarking has shown that relative merits of these methods depends on the dataset and cross validation strategy [@11QhcW8tX], though evaluation in this domain often uses auROC (area under the receiver operating characteristic curve) [@bbJMoSfn], which has limited utility due to the large class imbalance (see Discussion).

 We remain optimistic for the potential of deep learning and specifically representation learning in drug discovery.
 Rigorous benchmarking on broad and diverse prediction tasks will be as important as novel neural network architectures to advance the state of the art and convincingly demonstrate superiority over traditional cheminformatics techniques.
 Fortunately, there has recently been much progress in this direction.
-The DeepChem software [@P4ixsM8i; @Ytvk62dX] and MoleculeNet benchmarking suite [@16OPHvAij] built upon it contain chemical bioactivity and toxicity prediction datasets, multiple compound featurization approaches including graph convolutions, and various machine learning algorithms ranging from standard baselines like logistic regression and random forests to recent neural network architectures.
+The DeepChem software [@P4ixsM8i; @Ytvk62dX] and MoleculeNet benchmarking suite [@11QhcW8tX] built upon it contain chemical bioactivity and toxicity prediction datasets, multiple compound featurization approaches including graph convolutions, and various machine learning algorithms ranging from standard baselines like logistic regression and random forests to recent neural network architectures.
 Independent research groups have already contributed additional datasets and prediction algorithms to DeepChem.
 Adoption of common benchmarking evaluation metrics, datasets, and baseline algorithms has the potential to establish the practical utility of deep learning in chemical bioactivity prediction and lower the barrier to entry for machine learning researchers without biochemistry expertise.